 - If you have a rehearsal dinner, host it at home or a park.
 Enlist a few friends and family members to help you make food.
 Choose a meal that’s easy to serve a crowd, like pulled pork and other picnic favorites.

 - Instead of a traditional bridal gown, consider buying a bridesmaid’s dress in white or ivory.
 Most dresses can be ordered in either of those colors.
 You can also choose an evening dress that isn’t specifically made for a wedding.
 I opted for a beachy wedding dress for the ceremony and a Grecian-style bridesmaid’s dress in ivory for the reception and paid well under $1,000 total.
-(Read 5 ways to save on a wedding dress.)
+Check ou 5 ways to save on a wedding dress for more ideas.

 - Don’t buy white shoes.
 Go with something you’ll wear again.
 Or, spring for a pop of color, like silver, blue, purple or gold.